 On March 9, the Oversight Board announced it had accepted a request from Meta for a policy advisory opinion on moderating the Arabic term "shaheed" when referring to individuals it classifies as "dangerous", including terrorists (PAO 2023-01).
 "Shaheed" has multiple meanings, but is often translated as "martyr," and accounts for more content removals under the Community Standards than any other single word or phrase on Meta's platforms.
 The company acknowledges that its current approach may result in significant over-enforcement, particularly in Arabic-speaking countries, and has explored alternatives.
 However, it points to the difficulties and tensions in moderating use of the term at scale.
-Meta asked the Board to consider the following policy options: continue its current approach and remove content that uses "shaheed" to refer to an individual designated as dangerous under the Dangerous Individuals and Organisations policy; allow content that refers to a designated individual as "shaheed" when certain conditions are met; remove content that uses "shaheed" to refer to an individual designated as dangerous under Meta's Dangerous Individuals and Organisations policy only where there is additional praise, representation or support, or where there is a signal of violence.
+Meta asked the Board to consider the following policy options: continue its current approach and remove content that uses "shaheed" to refer to an individual designated as dangerous under the Dangerous Individuals and Organisations policy; allow content that uses "shaheed" to refer to an individual designated as dangerous under the Dangerous when certain conditions are met; remove content that uses "shaheed" to refer to an individuals and Organisations policy only where there is additional praise, representation or support, or where there is a signal of violence.
 The Board's recommendations and policy advisory opinion may not be limited to these options.
 The Board invited public comments on the case between 9 March and 10 April 2023.